KarimEbrahemAbdelaziz/SwiftyMenu/README.md

 ## TODO 💪🏻

-- [ ] Allow SwiftyMenu to pop over all views.
 - [ ] Allow custom header and options cells.
 - [ ] Allow different interactions to dismiss SwiftyMenu.
+- [ ] Allow to customize the default seperator.
+- [x] Support multi SwiftyMenu in one screen.
+- [x] Support stack view and add example.
+- [x] Add different customization to colors for default cells.

 And much more ideas to make it solid drop down menu for iOS projects 😎💪🏻